National Wage Council Urges Wage Hike for Lower-Income Workers in Singapore

 Near-term cost pressures

 acknowledged the risk of intensified geopolitical conflicts and the possibility of prolonged tighter financial conditions.
-These factors contribute to the economic uncertainties considered in the NWC’s wage guidelines for next year.
+These factors contribute to the economic uncertainties in the NWC’s wage guidelines for next year.

 Impact on businesses and how they should prepare